Aryeh Eliav: Political career

 Eliav was first elected to the Knesset in the 1965 elections on the Alignment list, and was appointed Deputy Minister of Trade and Industry.
 During the Knesset term he became Deputy Minister of Immigrant Absorption.

 He retained his seat in the 1969 elections, but was not given a ministerial portfolio.
-However, he did become general secretary of the Labour Party until 1971.
+He was instead appointed general secretary of the Labour Party, but resigned in 1971 over the party's refusal to recognise the existence of the Palestinian people.
 After again retaining his seat in the 1973 elections, he left the party, first sitting as an independent MK, before joining with the Ratz faction to form Ya'ad – Civil Rights Movement.
 However, the new party split up soon after its foundation, with Eliav founding a new party, the Social-Democratic Faction together with Marcia Freedman.
 The new party later changed its name to Independent Socialist Faction.

 In the run up to the 1977 elections, he joined the Left Camp of Israel, due to his opposition to settlements in the occupied territories.
 The new party won only two seats, but a rotation agreement saw the seats shared by five people; Eliav served the first term, before resigning from the Knesset in January 1979 to make way for Uri Avnery.
 In 1984 he established a personal faction that ran in the elections that year, but failed to cross the electoral threshold by around 5,000 votes.
 In 1987 he returned to the Labor Party.

 In 1987 he initiated and led a Jewish Agency project to found Nitzana, a new educational community, in the Negev desert.
 He served as the Head of Community until 2008.
 Eliav returned to the Knesset after the 1988 elections.
 He served one last Knesset term and in 1992 decided not to run for a new term.

 Eliav died in Tel Aviv on 30 May 2010 at the age of 89.